Learning from What We Know: How to Perform Vulnerability Prediction using Noisy Historical Data: Approach

-Figure~\ref{fig:Training-process} shows a more detailed view of the training process.
-Starting from vulnerable code components and their fixes, it involves the following activities: 1) decompose the components into code fragments; 2) identify which fragments are responsible for the vulnerability; 3) produce abstracted code fragments by removing irrelevant information (e.g. user-defined names); 4) configure and train the machine translator.
+Figure~\ref{fig:implementation} shows an overview of the implementation.
+Starting from vulnerable code components and their fixes, it involves the following activities: 1) decomposing the components into code fragments; 2) identifying which code-fragments are responsible for the vulnerability; 3) producing abstracted code-fragments by removing irrelevant information (e.g. user-defined names, comments); 4) configuring and training the machine translator.
+5) producing abstracted code-fragments of an unseen code component and using the trained machine translator to predict whether it is likely to be vulnerable.